TESS observations of the WASP-121 b phase curve: Methods

 \subsection{Atmospheric modeling}

 We model the atmosphere of WASP-121\,b using a one dimensional radiative transfer model.
 We use ATMO \citep{Amundsen2014, Tremblin+2015, Tremblin+2016, Tremblin+2017, Drummond+2016, Goyal+2017}, which solves the radiative transfer equation on a one-dimensional grid assuming hydrostatic and radiative-convective equilibrium.
-Given the potential for significant reflected light in the TESS bandpass, we also included isotropic scattering.
+ATMO assumes \emph{double-gray equilibrium}, where the opacity of the atmosphere is assumed to be constant in the optical and infrared bands.
+These two opacities are modeled as free and independent.
+This simplification enables analytic solutions of the radiative transfer equation, which otherwise requires a slow, numerical solution.
+This reduces the computational expense of forward-modeling to $\sim$1 sec as opposed to tens of minutes, enabling samples from the posterior of the generative model to be taken in a computationally efficient way.

 ATMO infers the properties of an atmosphere subject to irradiation consistent with a measured emission spectrum, by sampling from a radiative transfer model with 6 free parameters.
-These are the irradiation efficiency, $\psi$, relative metallicity (i.e., abundance of all elements except hydrogen, carbon and oxygen), [M/M$_{\odot}$], infrared opacity, $\kappa_{IR}$, the optical to infrared opacity ratio, $\gamma$, relative carbon abundance, [C/C$_{\odot}$], and the relative oxygen abundance, [O/O$_{\odot}$].
-For the retrieval, we assumed chemical equilibrium which is computed on-the-fly for each sample from the model, and included the opacity sources of H$_2$, He, H$_2$O, CO$_2$, CH$_4$, NH$_3$, Na, K, Li, Rb, Cs, TiO, VO, FeH, PH$_3$, H$_2$S, HCN, C$_2$H$_2$, SO$_2$, Fe, and H$^-$.
+These are the irradiation efficiency, $\psi$, base-10 logarithm of the relative metallicity (i.e., abundance of all elements except hydrogen, carbon and oxygen), [M/H], infrared opacity, $\kappa_{IR}$, the optical to infrared opacity ratio, $\gamma$, base-10 logarithm of the relative carbon abundance, [C/H], and base-10 logarithm of the relative oxygen abundance, [O/H].

+Given the input optical and infrared opacities, ATMO forward-models the pressure-temperature profile assuming radiative-convective equilibrium.
+The resulting pressure-temperature profile is used together with the input elemental abundances to solve for the atmospheric composition assuming chemical equilibrium.
+Finally, the emission spectrum is calculated using the spectral line lists of the molecules in the atmosphere.
+The latter is done via the \emph{correlated-k} method, i.e., using precomputed tables of line lists to make it computationally efficient.
+For this retrieval, we included the opacity sources of H$_2$, He, H$_2$O, CO$_2$, CH$_4$, NH$_3$, Na, K, Li, Rb, Cs, TiO, VO, FeH, PH$_3$, H$_2$S, HCN, C$_2$H$_2$, SO$_2$, Fe, and H$^-$.
+We note that this is a \emph{one-way self-consistent} method.
+That is, the chemistry is computed self-consistently given the pressure-temperature profile.
+But the pressure-temperature profile is not necessarily consistent with the resulting chemistry.